AndreIglesias/Rainfall/docs/README.md

 ## Getting Started

-To get started with Rainfall, clone this repository and navigate to the specific binary you want to analyze.
-Each binary directory contains the following:
+To get started with Rainfall, clone this repository and navigate to the specific level you want to analyze.
+Each level directory contains the following:

 - **binary**: The executable binary file.
 - **flag**: The obtained flag.